Mismatch in preferences for working from home – evidence from discrete choice experiments with workers and employers

 Additional information:

-We thank Daniel Hamermesh, Sarra Ben Yahmed, Jose Barrero, Nick Bloom, Steve Davis, and the participants of the Remote Work Conference at Stanford, 2023 SOLE Annual Meeting, 2022 EALE Annual Conference, IAB LISER Conference on Labour Markets During and After the COVID-19 Pandemic, and the Ce2 workshop in Warsaw for useful comments.
+We thank Daniel Hamermesh, Sarra Ben Yahmed, Jose Barrero, Nick Bloom, Steve Davis, and the participants of the Remote Work Conference at Stanford, 2023 SOLE Annual Meeting, 2022 EALE Annual Conference, IAB LISER Conference on Labour Markets During and After the COVID-19 Pandemic, COPE 2024, and the Ce2 workshop in Warsaw for useful comments.
 This paper was financially supported by the European Social Fund – Operational Programme Knowledge Education Development as a part of the “System for forecasting the Polish labour market” project.
 The European Social Fund bears no responsibility for the results and the conclusions, which are those of the authors.
 The usual disclaimers apply.
 All errors are ours.

 Share: